 At their workshop in Nepal, Baabuk ensures good working conditions and 25% higher salary than the national average.
 They also make it a point to employ more women than men to account for the inequalities in work opportunities for women in Nepal.

 Baabuk also ensures the best possible care is given to the sheep that provide their wool.
 The wool for their slippers is sourced from New Zealand where their farmers recycle the water from the water and soap washing process to avoid the pollution of local rivers.
 With that, Baabuk ensures that there is traceability and accountability for all the resources used in their products.

 Baabuk’s Corporate responsibility

-Baabuk is a certified B Corp, which reflects their commitment to social and environmental performance.
+Baabuk is a certified B Corp, which reflects its commitment to social and environmental performance.
 B Corp indicates a better business model with operations that benefit workers, the community, the environment, and customers.

 Founded by off-grid island homesteaders, Rawganique makes a wide selection of organic cotton, linen, and hemp eco products from start to finish.
 All of their products are made in the USA & EU with no dioxin, BPA, PVC, formaldehyde, GMO, or PFAs.
 Along with their eco-friendly PJs and eco-friendly socks, you will also find a wide selection of vegan, leather-free, and animal-friendly slippers.

 All of their slippers are made of hemp, linen, or organic cotton and many are glue-free, dye-free and made of all-natural rubber soles.

 Rawganique’s Ethical sourcing

 All of Rawganique’s slippers are handmade at their atelier in Europe by long-term shoe artisans They ensure that all of their products are made under safe and fair working conditions.